0rtis/dfktools/README.md

 7. All hardcoded addresses should be [CheckSummed](https://ethsum.netlify.app/)
 8. Use `logging`, not `print`
 9. No other third-party libraries (if really needed, please explain why in the PR)
-10. A short & meaningful comment is superior to a long & unfathomable documentation
+10. A short & meaningful comment is better than a long & unfathomable documentation

 <br/>